lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 * Nonessential information is no longer included in aria-live regions, which improves the experience for screen reader users.

-* Improvements to the accessibility of discussion posts to screen reader users are included in this release.
+* Improvements to the accessibility of discussion posts for screen reader users are included in this release.

 * HTML ``iframe`` elements now show meaningful title attributes that describe